 On Thursday March 29th, we drove out from El Segundo towards Arizona.
 Unfortunately, traffic getting out of the Los Angeles was horrible and it took us 6 hours (including a quick dinner break at the original Del Taco in Barstow) to reach the Arizona state line.
 At 12:30 am we finally got to Kingman where spent the night in a motel.

-Day 2: The Drive out, Down the Canyon and Havasu Falls
+March 31, 2018: The Drive Out, Down the Canyon and Havasu Falls

 The next morning, we drove east along Route 66.
 Almost immediately lost cell coverage.